totara/code-sniffer/README.md

 The Totara standard does include the PHPCompatibility standard as well to check for problems on specific versions.

-By default the PHPCompatibility rules will check on the PHP version you are running the phpcs command on.
-To specify a specific version to check either specifcy the version on the console
+By default the PHPCompatibility rules will check only the PHP version you are running the phpcs command on.
+To choose a specific version to check either set the version on the console

 ```
 # to run all the checks for PHP 7.1, PHP 7.2 and PHP 7.3